dd9jn/rfc4880bis/rfc4880bis.md

 Certifications subpacket containing the union of all hashes.

-The Attested Certifications subpacket in the most recent Attestation Key Signature over a given user ID supersedes all Attested Certifications subpackets from any previous Attestation Key Signature.
+The Attested Certifications subpacket in the most recent Attestation Key Signature over a given User ID supersedes all Attested Certifications subpackets from any previous Attestation Key Signature.
 However, note that if more than one Attestation Key Signatures has the same (most recent) Signature Creation Time subpacket, implementations